 A modified driver’s license allows someone to continue driving even when facing a revocation or suspension.
 A person who runs into trouble after an implied consent controversy could seek a modification, which requires asking the court to make a determination.
 DUI offenses aren’t the only situations where a driver may request a modified driver license.
 Someone who accumulates a significant number of points might do so as well.

-A driver would seek a modified driver’s license from the Department of Public Safety, and the department could issue the license with restrictions.
-For example, the DPS may restrict driving to limited times or purposes.
+A driver would seek a modified driver’s license from Service Oklahoma, and the department could issue the license with restrictions.
+For example, they may restrict driving to limited times or purposes.

-When approved, the DPS may require drivers to install an ignition interlock device to help reduce the chances of an intoxicated driving taking to the road.
+When approved, Service Oklahoma may require drivers to install an ignition interlock device to help reduce the chances of an intoxicated driving taking to the road.
 One point bears mentioning: Certain drivers cannot apply for a modification, including those involved in a fatal accident, hit-and-run incidents and other offenses.

 Petitioning for the modified license